jmchandonia/rbtn_seq/README.txt

 #register new types with workspace
 ###################################################

-ws-typespec-register -u jmc -t KBaseRBTnSeq.spec --add "Strain;Delta;Pool;MappedReads" --commit ws-typespec-register -u jmc -release KBaseRBTnSeq
+ws-typespec-register -u jmc -t KBaseRBTnSeq.spec --commit
+# if adding new objects, add an arg like --add "Strain;Delta;Pool;MappedReads"
+ws-typespec-register -u jmc -release KBaseRBTnSeq

 ###################################################